Data synthesis and adversarial networks: A review and meta-analysis in cancer imaging: Cancer Imaging Challenges Addressed by Data Synthesis and Adversarial Networks

-\paragraph{GAN Disease Prognosis Examples} Li et al~\cite{li2021normalization} (in Table \ref{table:scarcity-table}) show that their GAN-based CT normalisation framework for overcoming the domain shift between images from different centres significantly improves accuracy of classification between short-term and long-term survivors.
-Ahmed et al~\cite{ahmed2021multi} trained omicsGAN to translate between microRNA and mRNA expression data pairs, but could be readily enhanced to also translate between cancer imaging features and genetic information.
+\paragraph{GAN Disease Prognosis Examples} \citet{li2021normalization} (in Table \ref{table:scarcity-table}) show that their GAN-based CT normalisation framework for overcoming the domain shift between images from different centres significantly improves accuracy of classification between short-term and long-term survivors. \citet{ahmed2021multi} trained omicsGAN to translate between microRNA and mRNA expression data pairs, but could be readily enhanced to also translate between cancer imaging features and genetic information.
 The authors evaluate omicsGAN on breast and ovarian cancer datasets and report improved prediction signals fo synthetic data tested via cancer outcome classification.
-Another non-imaging approach is provided by Kim et al~\cite{kimoh2018genesbiomarkers}, who apply a GAN for patient cancer prognosis prediction based on identification of prognostic biomarker genes.
+Another non-imaging approach is provided by~\citet{kimoh2018genesbiomarkers}, who apply a GAN for patient cancer prognosis prediction based on identification of prognostic biomarker genes.
 They train their GAN on reconstructed human biology pathways data, which allows for highlighting genes relevant to cancer development, resulting in improvement of the prognosis prediction accuracy.
-In regard to these works on non-imaging approaches, we promote future extensions combining prognostic biomarker genes and -omics data with the phenotypic information present in cancer images into multi-modal prognosis models. \paragraph{GAN Tumour Profiling Examples} Related to Figure \ref{fig:overview}(l), Vu et al~\cite{vu2020unsupervised} propose that conditional GANs (BenignGAN) can learn latent characteristics of tissues of tumours that correlate with specific tumour grade.
-The authors show that when inferring BenignGAN on malignant tumour tissue images after training it exclusively on benign ones, it generates less realistic results.
+In regard to these works on non-imaging approaches, we promote future extensions combining prognostic biomarker genes and -omics data with the phenotypic information present in cancer images into multi-modal prognosis models. \paragraph{GAN Tumour Profiling Examples} Related to Figure \ref{fig:overview}(l),~\citet{vu2020unsupervised} propose that image-conditioned GANs (pix2pix) can learn latent characteristics of tissues of tumours that correlate with specific tumour grade.
+The authors show that when inferring their proposed BenignGAN on malignant tumour tissue images after training it exclusively on benign ones, it generates less realistic results.
 This allows for quantitative measurement of the differences between the original and the generated image, whereby these differences can be interpreted as tumour grade.